BetGlobal Scam Casino Tested

 Sister Casinos

 OceanBet looks like the stepping stone to BetGlobal.
-It has the same Curaçao licence, and the same games, but it doesn’t accept crypto.
+It has the same Curaçao licence and the same games, but it doesn’t accept crypto.
 Instead, it exclusively accepts e-wallets such as Neteller and Skrill and, worryingly, PayPal.

 The point isn’t that sister sites exist – lots of groups run multiple brands.
-The point is the pattern: inconsistent payments posture, domain sprawl, and licence choices that don’t inspire confidence.
+The point is the pattern: inconsistent payment posture, domain sprawl, and licence choices that don’t inspire confidence.
 Good operators consolidate trust; weak ones spread risk across names.

 How other players rate BetGlobal